-Conditional Formatting is a built-in feature in Excel and it enables you to visualize the data by adding some user-friendly formatting based on certain rule types.
-As you add some basic formatting to your data set to make it more appealing and colorful, like choosing the Font size, colors, headers etc, so when you want to choose or apply such formatting types based on some condition, and then it is called Conditional Formatting.
+Conditional Formatting is a built-in feature in Excel, and it enables you to visualize the data by adding some user-friendly formatting based on certain rule types.
+As you add some basic formatting to your data set to make it more appealing and colorful, like choosing the font size, colors, headers, etc., so when you want to select or apply such formatting types based on some condition, and then it is called Conditional Formatting.

 This feature in Excel enables you to view how a cell appears based on the value of that cell.
-For example, if you want to highlight a cell with a certain background color, say Red, only if the value in that cell is greater than a certain set value.
-In Excel, it is very easy to use conditional formatting because it contains some built-in formatting rules and styles, or you can create your own condition based on your rule or condition type.
+For example, you may want to highlight a cell with a certain background color, say Red, only if the value in that cell is greater than a certain set value.
+It is very easy to use conditional formatting because it contains some built-in formatting rules and styles, or you can create your own condition based on your rule or condition type.

-Here you are going to use Excel built-in conditional formatting rules and styles for your data set.
-After opening your data sheet in Excel and selecting the cells range to apply conditional formatting, on the Home tab, in the Styles group, click on Conditional Formatting menu.
+Here you are going to use the built-in conditional formatting rules and styles for your data set.
+After opening your data sheet in Excel and selecting the cells range to apply conditional formatting, on the Home tab, in the Styles group, click on the Conditional Formatting menu.

-Now you can see the complete list of conditional formatting menu and can choose one of the built-in conditional formatting and styles options to apply.
+Now you can see the complete list of conditional formatting menu and can choose one of the built-in conditional formatting and styles options to apply to your cells.

 Using Built-in Conditional Formatting Rules

-Built-in conditional formatting rules section has two menu options to choose from to highlight cells as per your requirement.
+Built-in conditional formatting rules section has two menu options to choose from to highlight cells per your requirements.

 You need to choose one of the preset rules and formatting types to apply conditional formatting.